NeoGeographyToolkit/StereoPipelineTest/README.txt

 easy_install --prefix ~/.local -U pytest-xdist easy_install --prefix ~/.local -U pytest-timeout

-The py.test script ends up being installed either in /usr/bin, or in ~/.local/bin (on Linux) or in ~/Library/Python/2.x/bin (on OSX).
+The pytest script ends up being installed either in /usr/bin, or in ~/.local/bin (on Linux) or in ~/Library/Python/2.x/bin (on OSX).
 In either case, the install directory needs to be added to the path.

-Usage: py.test -n <num cpu> -q -s -r a --tb=no --config <settings file> > report.txt
+Usage: pytest -n <num cpu> -q -s -r a --tb=no --config <settings file> > report.txt

 Here, <num cpu> is how many processes to use.

-The files conftest.py and test_run.py control the behavior of py.test.
+The files conftest.py and test_run.py control the behavior of pytest.

-A sample <settings file> is provided, named 'pfe.conf'.
+A sample settings file is provided, named 'pfe.conf'.
 This file has:

 1. The tests to run (wildcard expressions are accepted).
 2. The machines to distribute the runs across (they must be accessible via ssh and share disk storage).
 3. How many processes to use on each machine (each process in turn uses multiple threads).
-4. If to do strict validation (that is, not allow, vs. allow, a small discrepancy between current and reference runs, more below).
-5. Environmental variables, such as the path to the ASP executables.
+4. Environmental variables, such as the path to the ASP executables.

 Each test needs to be in its own directory.
 A test is executed by running the script 'run.sh' in that directory, which should create an